Photos Courtesy of

 More than creating better films, Red aspires to shape a better industry—one that supports the balance between filmmaking as a business and an art, protects its workers, and rewards the taking on of more daring projects.
 He believes that this kind of system can allow filmmakers to freely innovate, but recognizes that they must still be able to deliver results.

-Mikhail Red’s newest feature film Dead Kids is coming out in December 2019.
+Mikhail Red’s newest feature film Dead Kids premieres in December 2019.
 Watch the trailer below.